swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 echo $GHCR_PAT | docker login -u <my_username> ghcr.io --password-stdin
 ```

-#### Build and push the image to the container regsitry
+#### Build and push the image to the container registry

 With the entrypoint script ready, we can now build the Docker image before
 pushing it to the Container Registry.

-To build the docker image, navigate to the `docker` folder and run the following
+To build the Docker image, navigate to the `docker` folder and run the following
 command.
 Make sure to adjust the `my_username` and `my_repository_name`
-variables in the tag of the Docker image to match your own your own GitHub
+variables in the tag of the Docker image to match your own GitHub username and
-username and repository name.
+repository name.

 ??? warning "Using uppercase letters in your username or repository name?
 Read this!"